awsdocs/aws-iot-sitewise-user-guide/doc_source/create-asset-models.md

 ### Wind farm asset model<a name="example-wind-farm"></a>

 The following asset model represents a wind farm that comprises multiple wind turbines\.
+This asset model defines a [hierarchy](asset-hierarchies.md) to the wind turbine model\.
+This enables the wind farm to calculate values \(such as average power\) from data for all wind turbines in the wind farm\.

+**Note**
 This example model resembles the wind farm model from the AWS IoT SiteWise demo\.
 For more information, see [Using the AWS IoT SiteWise demo](getting-started-demo.md)\.

 This asset model depends on the [Wind turbine asset model](#example-wind-turbine)\.
 Replace the `propertyId` and `childAssetModelId` values with those from an existing wind turbine asset model\.